Fresno California, USA Travel Guide

 Peak Travel Seasons

-Ideal for outdoor activities and national visits to the park.
+Ideal for outdoor activities and national park visits.
 Blossom Trail in spring.

 Higher accommodation rates and more crowded attractions.

 Spring (March-May) and Fall (October-November) present the most comfortable temperatures for outdoor activities like hiking and biking.
-Summer can be extremely hot, and winter access can be limited by snow at high altitudes in national parks.
+Summer can be extremely hot, and winter access can be limited by snow up in the mountains inside national parks.

 The Blossom Trail is best experienced from late February to mid-March, when orchards burst into bloom.
-Fruit and harvest picking opportunities span starting in late spring through the onset of fall, depending on the specific crop.
+Fruit and harvest picking opportunities span from late spring through the onset of fall, depending on the specific crop.

 Spring & Fall (March-May, Oct-Nov).